ds-stream/airee-docs/README.md

 # Airee-docs
 # What is Airee?
 Airee is an Airflow as a Service product (AaaS).
-It makes deployment of Kubernetes Cluster with Airflow application easy.
+It is automated solution to deploy Airflow on the cloud.
+It makes deployment of Kubernetes Cluster with Airflow application quick and easy.
 Airee boosts effectiveness and lets users focus on building data workflows not provisioning infrastructure or implementing CI/CD.

 # Features